Making Submarines Fly

 Stephen Willoughby

-I will outline how I adapted the EASA regulations for software certification initially for Dreadnought, which is now being considered for future class submarines across the enterprise.
-This resulted in a process for certification of high integrity software for submarines that uses a risk-based Level of Involvement (LOI) for the DNA to conduct the relevant Stage of Involvement (SOI) activity.
+I will outline how I adapted the EASA regulations for software certification initially for the Submarines Environment, which is now being considered for future class submarines across the enterprise.
+This resulted in a process for certification of high integrity software for submarines that uses a risk-based Level of Involvement (LOI) to conduct the relevant Stage of Involvement (SOI) activity.
 This LOI is based on the considerations from the Aerospace regulations of novelty, complexity, design authority performance and safety integrity.
 The objective of the Certification process is to demonstrate that software has been developed to the required level of rigour for the relevant level of safety integrity.
 Due to the diverse technology, the software was developed to multiple standards including IEC 61508-3, DO-178 series, DEF-STAN 00-55 and in house standards.
 A common criteria was therefore defined in a software policy as a set requirements that read-across to these multiple standards, including between the safety integrity classifications (e.g. SILs, DALs etc), based on failure rates.
 Software certification was conducted against this software policy.

 The improvement initiative conducted has resulted in development of a new capability, organisation and governance structure for software certification for the submarine enterprise.
 The "make submarines fly" software certification initiative is now successfully delivering with a mature and effective capability embedded into the Submarines Enterprise.